-Except a smart few who know clearly all these are just their tools (pretexts or excuses) to help them gain material and spiritual dominance over other people, the majority followers of the new-age cult not only use this fake concept to control others but have fooled themselves, since they truly believe they are answering the call from the universe and fighting for a new civilisation, while in fact, they are the ones dragged the world back to the Dark Age.
+Except for a smart few who know clearly all these are just their tools (pretexts or excuses) to help them gain material and spiritual dominance over other people, the majority of followers of the new-age cult not only use this fake concept to control others but have fooled themselves since they truly believe they are answering the call from the universe and fighting for a new civilisation, while in fact, they are the ones dragged the world back to the Dark Age.
 Do you see the similarities between Roman Inquisition and Political Correctness?

-Interestingly, yesterday Catholic church leaders in Hong Kong called their flock to defy police order by attending an illegal protest rally to support Hong Kong’s “democracy”, “freedom” and independence.
+Interestingly, yesterday Catholic church leaders in Hong Kong called their flock to defy police orders by attending an illegal protest rally to support Hong Kong’s “democracy”, “freedom” and independence.
 A coin was being flipped repeatedly and reveals both sides.

 The flock’s rally turned violent at night as the lambs burned the streets and smashed the windows and attacked police.

-Indeed, the roman and Spanish inquisitions are a good analogy.
-This sort of “mind control” which can become a mob at the behest of the leaders of the flock, who remain unmarred by the actions they instigate.
+Indeed, the Roman and Spanish inquisitions are a good analogy.
+This sort of “mind control” can become a mob at the behest of the leaders of the flock, who remain unmarred by the actions they instigate.
 It is interesting how this keeps returning in different guises.
 The same thing just wearing a new suit of clothes. 🤐

-Maybe Hong Kong and the mainland could use the guidance of Bodhisattva Guanyin right about now..
+Maybe Hong Kong and the mainland could use the guidance of Bodhisattva Guanyin right about now…

 All Things Chinese